The next postnatal teacher training module will take place Fiday 18th May and Saurday 19th May 2018 from 9am to 5pm

 - Learn about the physiology and anatomy of yoga through lectures and practice with particular reference to the postnatal period

-- Understand the special benefits of yoga in the postnatal period
+- Understand the necessary teaching skills and the special benefits of this style of yoga in the postnatal period

 - Become familiar with the common complaints and ailments, both physical and emotional, during the postnatal period